Cigarette Smoking (cont.)

 Cigarette Smoking Prevention

 Prevention can be easy; simply do not start to smoke cigarettes or use any other tobacco products.
 Unfortunately, quitting is often very difficult.
 Most smokers begin to smoke as teenagers.

 Parents still have the biggest impact on their children's decision whether to smoke.
 The best way to prevent a youngster from taking up smoking is to have parents who don't smoke.
 Children from smoking households are more likely to begin smoking than children from nonsmoking households.

-Much attention has been focused in recent years on the influence of tobacco company advertising on encouraging young people to smoke.
+- Much attention has been focused on the influence of tobacco company advertising on encouraging young people to smoke.